iceablemedia/blackoot-lite/readme.txt

 November 18th, 2017
 * Updated Readme.txt file to the new format for WordPress.org
 * Updated Tags list
+* Tested with WordPress 4.9
+* Removed support for WordPress lesser than 4.7

 ### 1.1.19
 October 10th, 2017